P2PHackClub/hacktoberfest-first-PR/README.md

 [![first-timers-only Friendly](https://img.shields.io/badge/first--timers--only-friendly-blue.svg)](https://www.firsttimersonly.com/)

 Website for our first timers/club members to add to!
-Anyone is welcome to submit their HTML, CSS, Javascript, and beyond commits!
+Anyone is welcome to submit their commits in HTML, CSS, Javascript, and beyond!

 ## Contributing